Brazil Lake Lithium Project

 Independent JORC (2012) Exploration Target of 15.1Mt - 36.5Mt @ 1% - 2% Li₂O

-• Game changing discovery at Army Road validates theory for high grade multi-dyke potential across project.
+• Game-changing discovery at Army Road validates theory for high-grade multi-dyke potential across the project.

 • Yarmouth port just 25km from the deposit connecting to the Atlantic Ocean.